Patty Klein by Jan Steeman

 Special drawing by Angeles Felices for the 50th anniversary of Tina, with characters from 'Doebidoes', 'Janneke Steen' and 'Madelon'.
 Patty Klein opened the exposition dedicated to Tina's anniversary in the Comic Museum Groningen on 23 June 2017.

 In addition to her work for Tina, Patty Klein has worked on other projects as well.
-Yet another collaboration with Jan van Haasteren was 'Sjaak en oom George' (1978-1987), about a boy and his inventor uncle, which appeared in Studio, the radio and TV guide of Dutch broadcasting organization KRO.
-Between 1982 and 1985 she wrote more stories starring Disney characters like 'Goofy', 'Bucky Bug', 'Uncle Scrooge', 'Chip 'n' Dale', 'Mickey Mouse' and 'Donald Duck' (artwork by Jules Coenen, Studio Comicup, Carol Voges, José Colomer Fonts, Børge Ring, Dick Matena, etc.).
+Another collaboration with Jan van Haasteren was 'Sjaak en Oom George' (1978-1987), about a boy and his inventor uncle, which appeared in Studio, the radio and TV guide of Dutch broadcasting organization KRO.
+Between 1982 and 1985, she wrote more stories starring Disney characters like 'Goofy', 'Bucky Bug', 'Uncle Scrooge', 'Chip 'n' Dale', 'Mickey Mouse' and 'Donald Duck' (artwork by Jules Coenen, Studio Comicup, Carol Voges, José Colomer Fonts, Børge Ring, Dick Matena, etc.).
 Her final work for Donald Duck weekly was a 'Pocahontas' story in 1997.
-Patty and her sister Conny furthermore wrote many melodramatic and "true" stories for magazines like Anoniem, Story and Mijn Geheim.
+Both Patty and her sister Conny wrote many melodramatic and "true" stories for magazines like Anoniem, Story and Mijn Geheim.
+Anonymously, Patty Klein also provided scriptwork to Penny, a horse-themed magazine for girls.

 Patty Klein by Jan van Haasteren